staticpo/elasticapitest/README.md

 #### Inserting items

 A `POST /items/[id]` request will insert a new item in the desired _[id]_ position.
 You must replace the variable with the id you want, and use a JSON string as the body of the request.
-See the [Item structure - JSON example][#item-structure---json-example] section for an example.
+See the [Item structure - JSON example] [#item-structure---json-example] section for an example.

 #### Updating items

 A `PUT /items/[id]` request will update an item in the desired _[id]_ position.
 You must replace the variable with the id you want, and use a JSON string as the body of the request.
-See the [Item structure - JSON example][#item-structure---json-example] section for an example.
+See the [Item structure - JSON example] [#item-structure---json-example] section for an example.

 #### Deleting items

 Use a `DELETE /items/[id]` request to delete an item from ElasticSearch.
 Replace _[id]_ with the item's id.
 No body is necessary for the request.

+## Docker

+I've added a Dockerfile via instructions from this link: [https://hub.docker.com/_/maven/](https://hub.docker.com/_/maven/)

+To run it, execute this command in your shell:
+`docker run -it --rm --name my-maven-project -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.3-jdk-8 mvn clean install`

+The tests fail because I didn't have time to mock their responses.